Contractible complexes and non-positive immersions: Introduction

 In addressing this conjecture, it thus makes sense to look for properties of complexes inherited by subcomplexes which imply asphericity.
 In particular, the property of having WNPI implies the complex $X$ is aspherical \cite[Theorem 3.4]{wise2022coherence} and is inherited by subcomplexes.
-Passing to universal covers, one is then lead to a conjecture of Wise \cite{wise2022coherence}.
+Passing to universal covers, one is then led to a conjecture of Wise \cite{wise2022coherence}.

-\begin{conjecture}[Wise] Every contractible complex $X$ has (weak) non-positive immersions. \end{conjecture}
+\begin{conjecture}[Wise] Every contractible 2-complex $X$ has (weak) non-positive immersions. \end{conjecture}

 An affirmative answer to the WNPI variant of Conjecture \ref{conj:wiseconj} would imply Conjecture \ref{conj:whiteheadconj}.
 Indeed, assuming all contractible complexes to have WNPI, then given an aspherical 2-complex $X$ with sub-complex $Y$, we can consider the contractible universal cover $\hat X\to X$ of $X$. $Y$ is then covered by a sub-complex $\hat Y\subseteq \hat X$.
 Since $\hat X$ has WNPI, it follows that so does $\hat Y\looparrowright \hat X$.
 Thus $\hat Y$, and hence $Y$, is aspherical.
 Due to work of Howie, one can also deduce Conjecture \ref{conj:whiteheadconj} from the NPI variant of Conjecture \ref{conj:wiseconj}.
-By \cite[Theorem 3.3]{wise2022coherence}, if $X$ has NPI, then $\pi_1 X$ is locally indicable.
-Since NPI is inherited by subcomplexes, Conjecture \ref{conj:wiseconj} in the NPI form implies a positive answer to \cite[Question 2]{howie1979aspherical}, which implies Conjecture \ref{conj:whiteheadconj}.
-The purpose of this note is to provide examples of contractible complexes which fail to have WNPI and NPI, answering both forms of Conjecture \ref{conj:wiseconj} in the negative.
+In \cite[Question 2]{howie1979aspherical}, Howie asks whether the fundamental group of a subcomplex of a contractible 2-complex has no non-trivial finitely generated perfect subgroups and shows an affirmative answer to this question implies Conjecture \ref{conj:whiteheadconj}.
+However, by Wise \cite[Theorem 3.3]{wise2022coherence}, if $X$ has NPI, then $\pi_1 X$ is locally indicable.
+Since NPI is inherited by subcomplexes, Conjecture \ref{conj:wiseconj} in the NPI form implies a positive answer to \cite[Question 2]{howie1979aspherical}, implying Conjecture \ref{conj:whiteheadconj}.
+The purpose of this note is to provide examples of contractible 2-complexes which fail to have WNPI and NPI, answering both forms of Conjecture \ref{conj:wiseconj} in the negative.
 After this work was completed, the author learned that Chemtov and Wise have also constructed a family of counterexamples to Conjectures \ref{conj:wiseconj} using different techniques \cite{wisechemtov}.